rBrenick/json-tree/README.md

 1. Download this package and unzip it in a good location 1.B (or git clone it directly if you have git installed)
 2. Run installer.bat (will walk you through some options for install)
-3. Restart the DCC
+3. Restart the DCC or run start_standalone.bat
 </pre>

 # Start the tool
-1. Run this script in a python tab in maya
+1. Run this python script

 <pre>